niteshgupta2711/niteshgupta2711/README.md

 ### ⚡ One line that describes me best?
-An ambitious guy who loves to cook fries, day dream at nights and sometime codes too.😉😉
+An ambitious guy who loves to code for interesting and ML embedded applications.

 ### 📫 How to reach me?
 - [Twitter](https://twitter.com/garingh128)